 The design rationale for the reverse shoulder replacement is as follows: In a healthy person, the shoulder ball rests against the socket (rather than being deeply contained within the socket, as in a hip joint.
 Because of this position, the ball relies on the tendons that surround the it and socket to both hold it in place and to move it.
 But with some types of arthritis, these tendons are severely damaged, torn or nonfunctioning.
 In such cases, the ball implant used in a traditional shoulder replacement would have no soft tissue to hold it in place and/or to move it.

 HSS surgeons have led the design of both traditional (also called “anatomic”) shoulder replacements, as well as reverse shoulder replacements.
+(Find a surgeon at HSS who performs reverse total shoulder replacement.)

 All shoulder replacement systems share the same basic components: a metal ball that rests against a plastic (polyethylene) socket.
 But their designs vary.